yehosef/salesforce-skill/README.md

    ```

 4. **Use the skill:**
    Just ask Claude Code Salesforce-related questions and the skill will automatically activate!
+Sometimes it's necessary to call it explicity.

 ---